Online Convex Optimization with Heavy Tails: Old Algorithms, New Regrets, and Applications: Old Algorithms under Heavy Tails

 However, the step of taking expectations on the R.H.S. of (\ref{eq:OGD-1}) crucially relies on the finite variance condition of $\bg_{t}$.
 Therefore, one may naturally think $\OGD$ would not guarantee a finite regret if $\p<2$.

-\textbf{A less well known analysis}\footnote{To clarify, the phrase ``less well known'' is compared to the first one.
-This analysis itself is also well known.}\textbf{. }As discussed, the failure of the above proof under heavy-tailed noise is due to (\ref{eq:OGD-1}).
+\textbf{A less well known analysis}{\bfseries\footnote{To clarify, the phrase ``less well known'' is compared to the first one.
+This analysis itself is also famous in the literature.
+For example, see Lemma 6.10 of \citep{orabona2019modern} and Lemma 3.1 of \citep{lan2020first}.}}\textbf{. }As discussed, the failure of the above proof under heavy-tailed noise is due to (\ref{eq:OGD-1}).
 Therefore, if a tighter inequality than (\ref{eq:OGD-1}) exists, then it might be possible to show that $\OGD$ still works for $\p<2$.
 However, does it exist?

 Actually, there is another less well known analysis to produce a better inequality than (\ref{eq:OGD-1}).
 That is, first showing for any $\bx\in\X$, by the optimality condition of the update rule,

 and then obtaining